Changing lives, engaging black African and black Caribbean men affected by prostate cancer

 - Free specialist information and awareness materials designed to meet the needs of the community i.e. Information Standards accredited prostate cancer leaflets and booklets for black men

-- Facilitated support groups and meetings in the six London boroughs
+- Facilitated support groups and meetings in the seven London boroughs

 The key objectives of this project are to:

-- Increase understanding about prostate cancer amongst black African and Caribbean men and their loved ones
+- Increase understanding about prostate cancer amongst black African and black Caribbean men and their loved ones

 - Raise awareness amongst this community about their increased risk levels, risk factors, signs and symptoms, diagnosis, available treatments and aftercare.